Flooding in a finished basement. Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 We can dry your basement and prepare the walls, floors, windows, and home plumbing for a finishing system.
 Protecting your basement from moisture will ensure that your remodeling work stays valuable and looking great for many decades to come.

 It costs you nothing to meet with us for a free basement estimate!
 Our specialist can stop by to measure your basement, make recommendations, and answer any questions you may have.
 While we're there, we'll create a customized plan for your basement, including a written cost estimate.

-Our experts proudly provide free estimates to the Michigan area, including Westland, Livonia, Canton, Warren, Detroit, Novi, Ann Arbor, Monroe, Dearborn, Flint, and nearby.
+Our experts proudly provide free estimates to the Michigan area, including Ann Arbor, Sterling Heights, Warren, Detroit, Westland, Clinton Township, Livonia, Dearborn Heights, Macomb, Troy, and nearby.